Suns spoil Nikola Jokic’s MVP party, beat Nuggets 116-102

 Suns coach Monty Williams said his team was ready for the energy boost the big crowd supplied by serenading Jokic.

 The Nuggets’ first MVP was mostly MIA early on as the Suns shot a sizzling 74.46% in jumping out to a 37-27 lead after one quarter.
 Jokic scored seven points in that quarter but none until the 4:45 mark.
-He also missed two of three free throws.

-Malone, who accused his team of quitting after a blowout loss in Game 2, said before tip-off that he liked his team’s resiliency.
+Malone, who accused his team of quitting after a blowout loss in Game 2, said before tip-off that he liked his team’s resiliency, and that opinion didn’t change afterward.

-“I don’t know if I’ve ever been around a better team that can get up off the mat, find a way to get back in the fight and win the fight,” Malone said of his team that overcame two 3-1 deficits in the bubble last year.

-He said all Phoenix did by sweeping the first two games in the desert was hold serve.
-“So, now we have to return the favor,” Malone said, “and make this a series.”

 “I thought our guys played really hard.
 I think we let it all out there,” Malone said.
 “I really think this game came down to two things: turnovers” and the Suns’ 14-2 run spanning the third and fourth quarter.